Grand Village of the Illinois: Plant remains

 Plant remains were recovered from both periods of excavation.
 The 1970-72 excavations utilized flotation sampling techniques to recover more small-scale plant remains such as seeds, which are generally missed during traditional excavation methods.

 The plant remains recovered consisted of cultivated plants (maize, beans, squash and watermelon), nutshell (black walnut, shagbark hickory, pecan and hazelnut) and seeds (hackberry, hawthorn, plum, wild cherry, grape, and cattail or rush).

 Artifacts

 Pottery artifacts

 Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+It is usually very common at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.

 9,747 sherds were recovered in the 1947 excavations, with the pottery analysis based on 395 rim sherds and decorated body sherds.
 In 1970–72, 3,746 sherds were recovered representing at least 64 vessels.

 Based on analysis of the pottery collected in the 1948 and 1970-72 excavations, 4 distinct components were identified.
 They are presented below along with their associated pottery types: